Revised : 04-24-2018

 Tribal schools that receive funding from the Bureau of Indian Affairs (BIA) must also complete and sign the “Provider Agreement Addendum IEP/Tribal” and return it with the application.
 Tribal schools may use BIA funds as matching funds for federal Medicaid funds.
 (US Code, title 25, Chapter 22, Section 2010 (h))

-The district will be notified of their active status after they successfully complete the enrollment process.
+MHCP will notify the district of their active status after they successfully complete the enrollment process.

 IEP services providers must have a vendor number from the Minnesota Management & Budget (MMB) Department to receive MHCP payments.
 MHCP uses EFT to pay providers for services.